Planning Strategies & Guidelines

 We are developing the Age-Friendly Strategy to ensure the City remains an accessible and desirable place to live at all stages of life.
 We are also developing an Affordable Housing Strategy to support the City’s growth as a complete community, offering a range of housing options for a diversity of residents.

-Find out more about what they are and how you can take part below.
+Find out more and how you can take part below.

 The City of Beaumont is developing an Age-Friendly Strategy to ensure we offer the best possible quality of life to residents as they age.

-From May 5-21, 2021, the City needs your feedback to make sure the draft Age-Friendly Strategy meets our community’s needs and supports our great quality of life.
+From May 5-21, 2021, the City gathered feedback to make sure the draft Age-Friendly Strategy meets our community’s needs and supports our great quality of life.

 - Watch our introductory video (approximately two minutes) to learn about the Strategy project.